cvc5/cvc5/docs/api/python/pythonic/sequence.rst

 .. autofunction:: cvc5.pythonic.SeqUpdate

-See the following operator overload for string terms:
+See the following operator overload for sequence terms:

 * is member: :py:meth:`cvc5.pythonic.SeqRef.__getitem__`